ikp-773/Cend/README.md

 # Cend

-An application to share data via wifi.
+An application to share files offline via wifi.